victorjonsson/PHP-Rocker/README.md

 $ composer install
 ```

 **3) Edit config.php**.
-There's a lot of things you can configure if you want to.
-But the database parameters is the only one
+There's a lot of things you can configure if you want to but the database parameters is
-you must edit.
+the only ones you probably must edit.

 **4) Run install.php** in your console which will setup the database tables and create an admin user.
 You will be
-prompted about what credentials you want to give the admin user
+prompted about what credentials you want to give the admin user.

 ```
 $ php -f install.php